Ada86Balogh/cubebloc/README.md

 192.168.40.10 <domain>
 ```

-Now if you check your `<domain>` in the browser you'll see your site.
+Now, if you check your `<domain>` in the browser you'll see your site.

 ## Windows Users

 Those who run their Vagrants on Windows could have some problems with the installation of the npm packages.
-There is an advice that we should install them with *--no-bin-links* flag however it is not the best way plus most of the times it is still not working.
-With Cubebloc it is fixed all you have to do is run your terminal with adminstrator or add your user to the Local security settings.
+There is an advice that we should install them with *--no-bin-links* flag, however, it is not the best way plus most of the times it does not work afterwards, either.
+With Cubebloc this is fixed: all you have to do is run your terminal with administrator rights or add your user to the Local security settings.

 ## Laravel

-Because of everything is prepared for Laravel all you have to do is to login to you vagrant and create a new project with composer.
+Because of everything is prepared for Laravel, all you have to do is to log in to you vagrant and create a new project with the composer.

 ```bash
 $ vagrant ssh